Bek5/hello-world/README.md

 # hello-world
-this is my first time on github
+this is my first time on github.
+I am excited to learn more about github.